A New Study Reports the Best Cities to Live Alone

 On the other hand, the study also highlighted the cities where living alone may not be a great option.
 The worst city to live alone was found to be San Francisco, CA scoring only 18.4 from 50 possible points.
 It’s no secret that the city is one of the most expensive cities in the United States, which may be one of the major causes of the city’s low score.
 However, recent reports that San Francisco’s rent prices are dropping due largely to remote work and unemployment may indicate that the city may become more affordable, and, in turn, more single-friendly soon.

 Other places which received low scores were popular U.S. cities like Washington D.C. and Atlanta, GA.
+Hard Money Property has a team of hard money lenders in Atlanta and they can confirm these housing safety scores in Atlanta, Georgia.
 Ironically, the excitement of these cities, which are homes to arts and entertainment scenes and plenty of young professionals may draw individuals in.

 With the proportion of U.S. citizens living alone growing to over a quarter of American households according to the Wall Street Journal, it will be interesting to see how companies in these major cities cater to the different needs, budgets and capacities of single residents.
 Hopefully, residents will find connection and success no matter where they live as our country moves into its next chapter.